SyncholisticMG/gh/chapter6/workspace.md

 HIDDEN TREASURES : CREATING WITH THE ELEMENTS IN NATURE WATER is programmable and as we learn to imprint on the water we can give energy to the oceans and acknowledge all ocean species and marine life including the merfolk communities.
-We are at a time where we can do great healing to all sentient kind as the ocean flows through its tidal mechanics and adds a greater perspective of ebb and flow energies in our reality.
+We're at a time where we can do great healing to all sentient kind as the ocean flows through its tidal mechanics and adds a greater perspective of ebb and flow energies in our reality.
 You can use the focus of that tidal energy to create intense releases and create with it.
 As the tide comes in you can laser focus your awareness to the intensity of the energy and on the way out allow all of your distractions to flow out and use the potency of the ocean to help you make masterful manifestation and practices.
 When you work with water use the power of the out loud,